probcomp/Venturecxx/doc/type-system.md

 - Pairs
 - Nil, which is the empty list
 - Lists  (a list is either Nil or a Pair whose cdr is a List)
-- Improper lists  (anything can be treated as an improper list?)
+- Improper lists (an "improper list", in Lisp culture, is a chain of Pairs that one wishes to treat as a list but whose last cdr is not Nil.
+One can form these in Venture with no ill effect)
 - Arrays
-- Dictionaries
+- Dictionaries  (any Venture value may be used as a key; some exotic choices may lead to silent mistakes)
 - 1st class environments
 - Procedures